emilykroberts/multivariate-normal-principal-stratification/README.md

 ### R code for multivariate normal model for surrogate endpoint validation
 ---

+This package can be installed using the following R code:

+in development

 ### Resources

 * [Ask a question/ Open an issue: coming soon](https://github.com/emilykroberts) (GitHub issues for bug reports, feature requests)